tigro7/yakkyofy-fullstack-interview/README.md

 We're looking for a user authentication + CRUD.
 The customer deletion must be performed in a separate service with a queue.

+### Server

+- User MongoDB Model
+- User CRUD endpoints
+- Authentication endpoints and middleware (Preferred: Make use of [JWTs](https://jwt.io/))
+- Communicate with the consumer via [RabbitMQ](https://www.rabbitmq.com/) for the deletion of an User (Delete endpoint)

+### Consumer

+- Consume queue messages for user deletion

 ### Client

 - Login page.
 - Signup page.
 - Profile page (protected with vue router middleware).
 - 404 page.

-### Server

-- User MongoDB Model
-- User CRUD endpoints
-- Authentication endpoints
-- Authentication middleware
-- Communicate with the consumer for the deletion of an User (Delete endpoint)

-### Consumer

-- Consume queue messages for user deletion

 ## Development guide